International design business management (IDBM)

-IDBM Challenge is the introductory course for new Minor students of the IDBM Program.
+IDBM Challenge is the introductory course for new minor students of the IDBM programme.
 This course brings together students from diverse educational backgrounds, and provides a setting for combining theory with practice to design bold solutions to a societal challenges that will affect people’s lives on a global scale.
-Through practical experience and learning-by-doing, students acquire the skills to conceptualize, develop and introduce socially sound and commercially successful solutions.
+Through practical experience and learning-by-doing, students acquire the skills to conceptualise, develop and introduce socially sound and commercially successful solutions.

-Students are presented with a complex challenge to test and forge their skills, and are taught to recognize and harness the unique working styles of their team members — as well as their own.
+Students are presented with a complex challenge to test and forge their skills, and are taught to recognise and harness the unique working styles of their team members as well as their own.

 During this course, we will focus on the following learning objectives:

-- Analyze the current situation and in multi-disciplinary teams connect the present state of things with how you envision the world
+- Analyse the current situation and in multi-disciplinary teams connect the present state of things with how you envision the world.

 Implementation method: Mainly online learning, including contact lessons in Turku.